EngineerLambda/storify/README.md

 ## Important Notes

 - Make sure the `.env` file is configured correctly with your **Google API key** before running the app.
-- If you encounter issues with generating the story or audio, check your API key and ensure you have internet access, as the AI and TTS functionalities require cloud access.
+- If you encounter issues with generating the story or audio, check your API key and ensure you have internet access, as the AI and TTS functionalities require internet access.

 ---

 Thank you for exploring **Storify**!
-We hope it sparks your creativity and provides endless storytelling fun!
+I hope it sparks your creativity and provides endless storytelling fun!